YOU Decide when to Restart Your Career. Not Them.

 NEVER, NEVER, NEVER GIVE UP.
 Put on your blinkers.
 Don’t lose sight of your goal.
 Work hard till you get there!
 If you find something trying to pull you away, come right back and stay on track.
 It takes time, patience, and perseverance.

 For instance: If you want to get back to work after 6 years, you must be accordingly prepared.
 Sign up for courses, network and keep up-to-date with industry trends.

 Don’t think about what can happen in a month.
 Don’t think about what can happen in a year.
 Just focus on the 24 hours in front of you and do what you can to get closer to where you want to be.

 So, now that you know HOW to shut the critics up, what are you waiting for?
 When you decide to restart your career after a break, make sure it is a decision that you stick by.

 “When you know what you want, and you want it bad enough, you’ll find a way to get it.”

 Jim Rohn, American entrepreneur, Author and motivational speaker

-No matter when you decide to restart your career, make sure you're prepared and confident to go after what you really want.
-SIGN UP HERE to be part of a growing talent pool of women who are looking to restart their careers.
+No matter when you decide to start or restart your career, make sure you're prepared and confident to go after what you really want.
+SIGN UP HERE to be part of a growing talent pool of women who are looking to start, restart and rise in their careers.
 With over 2000 companies on our portal, we're sure you will find a job that suits your needs!